Willow Creek Farm has been a dream that was a long time coming. I would like to share the short version of the story with you.

 As the summer progressed we continued to fix up the house for winter, and fix up the barn for winter and for the upcoming calving as well.
 We added a milking parlor, a hay storage area, electricity, and a stall and manger.
 And we began planning to get rabbits and chickens again.
-They joined the farm in the fall and we continue to fix up things and make it exactly what we want it to be.
+They joined the farm in the fall and wool sheep came a year later.
+We continued to fix up things and make it exactly what we want it to be.

 There is still SO much to do as we continue to build our dream of having a family farm.
 We are looking forward to it with much excitement.
 And we decided we wanted to share the journey with others.

 Update July 2016: I finally gave our family blog names!
 To meet our family, click here.

 Update May 2017: We fulfilled another dream of ours and opened Willow Creek Fiber Mill!

 Update Late 2017: After struggling for two years to juggle the farm and our baby’s medical issues we decided we needed to seriously downsize the farm.
 Mr. Smiles has many specialist appointments and surgeries/hospitalizations at the pediatric hospital 2 hours away.
 It is just too much to handle that, homeschooling, and a full farm.
 So we decreased our farm down to just chickens, the gardens, the Livestock Guardian Dog, and barn cats.
 Once Mr. Smiles is doing better and not needing all these appointments and surgeries we look forward to getting livestock back on the farm again.
 Until then, we find a lot of joy in what is still left here and are less stressed because there is a lot less work.

 If you have any questions or comments you can contact us at email@example.com